HopkinsIDD/ocv-VE-review/README.md

 # Protection Against Cholera from Killed Whole Cell Oral Cholera Vaccines: A Systematic Review and Meta-analysis
-Data and Code for Systematic Review and Meta-analysis of Oral Cholera Vaccine Efficacy and Effectivness
+Data for Systematic Review and Meta-analysis of Oral Cholera Vaccine Efficacy and Effectivness